Meg and Mog: TV series and adaptations

 The first Meg and Mog animation appeared on the Halloween episode of the BBC children's educational series Words and Pictures in 1977.

 In 2001, an animated TV series of 52 five-minute episodes was planned to be produced as a co-production between Telemagination, TV-Loonland AG and Absolutely Productions for a 2002–2003 delivery, with Loonland holding non-UK rights to the series.

-For unknown reasons, this plan never came through, and Absolutely instead teamed with Happy Life and Varcara to produce the series instead for a late-2003 delivery, with CITV purchasing UK broadcast rights and Target Entertainment securing worldwide distribution.
+For unknown reasons, this plan never came through, and Absolutely instead teamed with Happy Life and Varga Budapest to produce the series instead for a late-2003 delivery, with CITV purchasing UK broadcast rights and Target Entertainment securing worldwide distribution.
 The series was first broadcast in the UK within that time.

 It was produced by Carl Gorham and directed by Roger Mainwood, featuring the voices of Alan Bennett as Owl, Fay Ripley as Meg and Phil Cornwell as Mog with additional voices by Morwenna Banks and Paul Shearer.

 A successful stage play also ran in London in the 1980s, starring Maureen Lipman as Meg.